pharmpy/pharmpy/docs/tools.rst

 +-----------------+-------------+---------------------------------------------+

-The automatic definition of a symbol gets overriden as soon as a manual definition is used for that symbol.
+New symbols can be manually defined via the syntax `LET(SYMBOL, [...])`.
+The same syntax can be used to override the automatic definition of a symbol.
+For instance, to declare an explicit list of distribution parameters use `LET(DISTRIBUTION, [V, K12, K21])`.

 Describe intervals